Computers - Digital Imaging and Photo Workshop

 Due to the diverse learner abilities & skills that this course attracts learners must already have very good computing skills, ie using a mouse & keyboard, saving files and navigating the Internet effectively.

-This course will particularly suit learners who have a flexible approach to learning and are self-directed & confident in a fast-paced “workshop” environment where people are at different levels, working on different projects.
+This course will particularly suit learners who have a flexible approach to learning and are self-directed & confident in a “workshop” environment where people are at different levels, working on different projects.
 Not all topics are “taught” in a traditional sense by the tutor, many are introduced through online tutorials & resources.
-This method of working doesn’t suit everyone & is particularly challenging for beginners with little learning experience.
-If this is the case, please consider one of our Digital Photography & Imaging courses for beginners (these are usually taught in a traditional way, with the tutor teaching the group together).
+This method of working doesn’t suit everyone & is particularly challenging for computing beginners with little learning experience.

 What do I need to bring?

-If you have one, bring a digital camera along to sessions.
-If you don’t have a digital camera, don’t worry - you can borrow one of ours in class.
+If you have one, bring a digital camera along to sessions (this is not essential).
 You may also bring your own other devices (phone, tablet, etc).

 Are there any additional costs?